-The Foundation is the beneficiary under charitable remainder trusts and charitable lead trusts administered by RenPSG.
+The Foundation is the beneficiary under charitable remainder trusts and charitable lead trusts administered by Ren.
 Under the terms of the charitable remainder trusts, the Foundation has the irrevocable right to receive a specified percentage of the remaining trust assets upon the death of the income beneficiaries or the end of a specified term of years.
 Under the terms of the charitable lead trusts, the Foundation receives an irrevocable annuity or unitrust amount at least annually for a qualified measuring life or a term of years.
-The interest in charitable remainder trusts and charitable lead trust of \$2,553,095 and \$2,424,907 at December 31, 2020 and 2019, respectively, represents the present value of the expected net cash proceeds ultimately payable to the Foundation to value its interest was 0.48% to 1.31% in 2020 and 1.69% to 2.09% in 2019.
+The interest in charitable remainder trusts and charitable lead trust of \$1,704,151 and \$2,553,095 at December 31, 2021 and 2020, respectively, represents the present value of the expected net cash proceeds ultimately payable to the Foundation and is considered to be a reasonable estimate of fair value.
+The discount range used by the Foundation to value its interest was 1.26% to 1.90% in 2021 and 0.48% to 1.31% in 2020.
 The date of termination of the trusts measured by a person's life was determined based on the applicable mortality tables required to be used by the IRS for charitable deduction purposes.